Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 There are some simple design steps you can take to support your lead generation efforts.

 For starters, incorporate calls to action.
-CTAs are anything that encourages your visitors to do something – anything, in other words, that invites your visitors to take action.
+CTAs are anything that encourages your visitors to take action.
 Use CTAs.
 Lots of them.

 Pay attention to your favorite stores and see what kind of CTAs they use.
 You'll find lots of active verbs and only a few adjectives.
 Keep it short and punchy to pique your visitors' interest and get them clicking.